Test cases

 no

 The minimum logging level that this test case should produce.
-This can be (in increasing severity) DEBUG (the default level), INFO, WARNING or ERROR, but can also be set dynamically as a variable reference.
+This can be (in increasing severity) DEBUG, INFO (the default level), WARNING or ERROR, but can also be set dynamically as a variable reference.
 See also the log step.

 Test case logging